tsmtzs/schl/README.md

 - **Localize the package**<br/>If you 're using /schl/ in a language different than Greek, you could create a file `schl-<you-language>.def` and open a pull request.
 - **Write example documents**<br/>
-  If you used *schl* in cases that are not similar with those under the directory `examples`, you could write a tex document and open a pull request.
+  If you have used *schl* in cases that are not similar with those under the directory `examples`, you could write a tex document and open a pull request.
 - **Help improve the code**<br/>
   Open a pull request with your contribution.